Fall/Spring 2022/2023 information

 For our housing orientation this year, we have created both virtual and in-person orientation experience that will provide you with everything you need to know about living in housing (details about how to access this will be emailed to your CapU email accounts).

-Signage have been placed in all entrances, halls, and shared spaces.
+Signage has been placed in all entrances, halls, and shared spaces.

 Hand sanitizers and hand soaps dispensers have been places in various location around our buildings.